cosmos/sdk-tutorials/b9lab-content/5-my-own-chain/03-starport.md

 $ sudo mv starport /usr/local/bin/
 ```

-And verify your installation with a version request:
+To verify the version of Starport you have installed:

 ```bash
 $ starport version